Image Description: a closeup of dandelion fluff, or pappus, that carries the seeds.

 Photo Description: Hillside in the spring covered with yellow mustard flowers and a live oak tree bent from the wind.
 Oaks do an incredible job adapting to environmental demands.
 Photo credit: Laurie Ferguson, Poly Canyon, San Luis Obispo, CA, 2016.

 Do Autistic people have a "disorder," or is it a failure of our society to support the diversity of human experience?
 Is the disorder actually in society itself?
 Are some current interventions and therapies actually harmful to Autistic people?
-Many people in the Autistic community feel that the way Autism is currently assessed and "treated" results in further marginalizing an already vulnerable population.
-When you come to Dr. Ferguson for a diagnostic assessment, you are seen as a whole person, not just a collection of "symptoms" and "behaviors."
+Many people in the Autistic community feel that the way Autism is currently assessed and "treated" results in further marginalizing people who are already vulnerable.
+When you come to Dr. Ferguson for a diagnostic assessment or for the Autism Exploration Consultation, you are seen as a whole person, not just a collection of "symptoms" and "behaviors."
 If you are seeking services (such as through school, the Regional Center, Social Security, etc.), the eligibility criteria for those services is important, but Dr. Ferguson will also ask about your experience as a person - in relationships, school, work, and home.
 Your strengths and skills are part of what makes you unique, and some in the Autistic community feel it is Autism that enhances those skills.

 Autistic individuals largely prefer the term "Autistic," as it is part of their identity and it is a big part of who they are.
 You can't take it off like a jacket.
 The earlier "person first" movement ("person with autism") was well-intentioned and meant to highlight that everyone should have the same rights.
 But now many in the Autistic community want to stress that Autism is central to their identity, preferring "identity first" language ("Autistic person").
 Bottom line, it is up to the individual.
 Just ask!